Chart Color Schemes

 Royal Park - Hendon - Albert Park has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 20 projects likely impacting the region.
-Notable initiatives include the West Torrens Employment Hub, Woodville Rd Estate, Findon Energy Storage Facility, and Grange Healthcare Precinct.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 22 projects likely to affect the region.
+Key initiatives include Woodville Rd Estate, Findon Energy Storage Facility, Grange Healthcare Precinct, and Findon Road Upgrade, with the following list outlining those most relevant.

 Professional plan users can use the search below to filter and access additional projects.